Net Income

 Net Income for Individuals

-Social Security taxes
+• Social Security taxes

-Medicare and Medicaid taxes
+• Medicare and Medicaid taxes

-Health Insurance
+• Health Insurance

-Retirement contributions
+• Retirement contributions

-Wage garnishments
+• Wage garnishments

-Child support
+• Child support

-All deductions may not apply to you and that tax obligations may differ.
+All deductions may not apply to you and tax obligations may differ.
 For example, your company may not provide a retirement contribution plan.
 Also note that net income can fluctuate from a tax perspective depending on which type of retirement plan you contribute to.

 A company or individual’s net income will always be a smaller amount than its gross income (the income before taxes or adjustments).

 For example, a car manufacturer sells $1,000,000 worth of cars to dealerships.
-It costs $600,000 to build the cars (direct cost of sales).
-The manufacturer's gross profit would therefore be $400,000.
+It costs $600,000 to build the cars (direct cost of sales) so the manufacturer's gross profit would therefore be $400,000.

-The Net Income Formula
+Net Income Formula

-To calculate an individual’s net income, use the following formula based on a recent pay stub.
+To calculate an individual’s net income, use the following formula (based on a recent pay stub):

 Types of Net Income and Examples